|The University of Adelaide||Home | Faculties & Divisions | Search|

 Professor Monro came to the University of Adelaide in early 2005 as the inaugural Chair of Photonics and the Director of the DSTO Centre of Expertise in Photonics.
 From 1998 - 2004 Tanya worked within the ORC at the University of Southampton in the UK.
 Tanya Monro has published over 450 papers in journals and refereed conference proceedings.

 The vision of IPAS is to bring together researchers in physics, chemistry and biology to pursue a transdisciplinary approach to science for applications in defence, preventative health, environmental monitoring and food and wine.

 Tanya is a fellow of both the Australian Academy of Science and the Australian Academy of Technological Science and Engineering.
-She is Vice President of the Australian Academy of Technological Sciences and Engineering, a member of the South Australian Premier’s Science and Industry Council, and regularly serves on a range of committees for the Australian Academy of Science, the Australian Research Counil (ARC) and other key national bodies in the area of science policy and the evaluation of science.
+She is Vice President of the Australian Academy of Technological Sciences and Engineering, a member of the South Australian Premier’s Science and Industry Council, the South Australian Advanced Manufacturing Council and regularly serves on a range of committees for the Australian Academy of Science, the Australian Research Counil (ARC) and other key national bodies in the area of science policy and the evaluation of science.

 PhD in Physics, University of Sydney, 1998

 BSc (Hons, 1st class) in Physics, University of Sydney, 1995

 2013 - 2018 ARC Georgina Sweet Laureate Fellowship